chesahkalu/My_HTML_CSS/README.md

     - Universal Selector - selects all elements on the page, for example, * will select all elements.
     - Attribute Selector - selects elements with a specific attribute, for example, [type="text"] will select all elements with type="text".

-* RULES : The CSS rules are used to set and define the preference, appearance and characteristics of the different property values of the selected elements.
+* PROPERTIES AND VALUES : These are used to set and define the preference, appearance and characteristics of the different property values of the selected elements.

     - Color - sets the color of the text, for example, color: red;.
     - Background-color - sets the background color of an element, for example, background-color: #fff;.